top of page

 Getting There (without Driving)

-Since Changi Jurassic Mile (let's called it "dino-walk" for short) is located near the carpark of Changi Airport Terminal 4, it may seem that getting to Terminal 4 (T4) is the shortest route to the attraction.
-But, that is not the case during the COVID-19 period as the whole T4 is temporary closed.
-So there is no shuttle bus services from T3 to T4 for the public (currently for staff only).
+Since Changi Jurassic Mile (let's called it "dino-walk" for short) is located near the carpark of Changi Airport Terminal 4, getting to T4 is the shortest route to the attraction.

 50 metres after passing Hub & Spoke cafe, there will be this little tyrannosaurus rex (or T-rex) holding a signpost.
-Those who drives will miss this dinosaur.
+Those who drives will miss this dinosaur for sure.
 Follow the red-coloured track from here to Jurassic Mile.

 Visitors should refrain from riding bicycles into the attraction if the intention is to see the dinosaur exhibits.
 There are also Cisco officers on the 1Km track to ensure riders dismount from bicycles and push.